top of page

 1. Completing a screening survey to assess eligibility.

-3. Complete a follow-up Zoom appointment with a researcher (30 minutes), where you will listen to more music and answer more questions about how you feel.
+4. Complete a follow-up Zoom appointment with a researcher (30 minutes to an hour), where you will listen to more music and answer more questions about how you feel.

 Participation is voluntary.
 Participants will be compensated $20 per hour for their time.